ranon-rat/memedroidWebScrapingGo/readme.md

 its a simple web scrapper who extract memes from the page memedroid

-you can use this in your webpage because its a simple api.
+you can use it in your webpage because its a simple api.

 # the body of the api